solarillion/IoTBasics/README.md

-# Basics of Machine Learning
+# Basics of IOT/ Systems
 These assignments aim to introduce students to Machine Learning.
 Follow the instructions below to get started.

 ## Installing Requirements